ImForeverYoung/ReactEmployees/README.md

 https://github.com/ImForeverYoung/ReactEmployees/assets/54442509/e7dd5b22-f444-4b43-a4a7-418fcaf23a2d

 ## About
-This project is an online store for ordering pizza.
-Written entirely by hand on the React framework in Typescript.
+This project is a fullstack app with authorization system.
+The application allows you to create employees.
+An employee can only be edited or deleted by its creator (user).

 ## Used Technologies

 - ReactJS
 - Redux Tookit
 - Typescript
-- SASS
+- RTK Query
-- Lodash
+- Antd
-- Axios
+- Prisma client
-- React Skeleton
+- Jsonwebtoken